sorgfresser/home-assistant.io/source/_integrations/elevenlabs.markdown

 {% configuration %}

 voice:
-  description: "Voice id for the ElevenLabs voice to use.
+  description: "Voice ID for the ElevenLabs voice to use.
 Will override the default voice of the entity!"
   required: false
   type: string
 model:
-  description: "Model id for the model to use.
+  description: "Model ID for the model to use.
 Will override the default model of the entity!"
   required: false
   type: string